 Stage 1

-Is the area identified on the approved site layout plan as Stage 1 Rehabilitation Area and includes all inactive areas to the south of the quarry pit disturbed by former quarry activities.
+Is the area identified on the approved Site Layout Plan – Sheet 2 as Stage 1 Rehabilitation Area and includes all inactive areas to the south of the quarry pit disturbed by former quarry activities.

-Rehabilitation is to commence following the approval of a Quarry Rehabilitation Management Plan under Condition 11(a) and after the removal of waste identified in the Preliminary Site Investigation dated 1 December 2022 are completed.
+Rehabilitation is to commence following the approval of a Quarry Rehabilitation Management Plan under Condition 12(a) and after the removal of waste identified in the Preliminary Site Investigation dated 1 December 2022 is completed.

-Establishment period rehabilitation works are to be fully completed within 12 months of the commencement of quarry operations and certification submitted under Condition 39(c).
+Establishment period rehabilitation works are to be fully completed within 12 months of the commencement of quarry operations, after whichcertification is to be submitted under Condition 39(c).
 If the required rehabilitation has not occurred within this timeframe, all quarry operations are to cease until the works have been certified.

 Stage 1 planting is to consist of native revegetation (trees, shrubs and groundcover) with plants that represent the Plant Community type (PCT) 101 “Poplar Box – Yellow Box – Western Grey Box grassy woodland”.
 The collection and propagation of seed to tubestock should be undertaken if needed.